MillenniumMachines/MillenniumOS/GCODE.md

 #### `G6550` - PROTECTED MOVE
 Uses `G38.3` internally to perform a protected move against a given probe ID.
 The machine will move at the given probe's travel speed.
+The sub codes (G6550.1 and G6550.2) are used to move towards and away from a work piece.